Why study amphibian responses to noise pollution?

 Working in the suburbs came with unique challenges.
 Most homeowners are excited and willing to have frog biologists conducting research in their backyard.
 However, when Song Meters had to be put in public areas, they were deployed high in a tree using a ladder and double-locked in place.

 The six Song Meter SM4 recorders successfully recorded the wood frog breeding season at ponds in 2016 and 2017, generating more than 1,000 hours of data that was analyzed using Kaleidoscope Pro.

-Wood frog breeding was unusual this year: an unexpected late-season blizzard in March divided the season in half by several weeks.
-We noted some mortality of adults and fertilized eggs in the breeding ponds following the blizzard, although most choruses managed to recover after the weather warmed.
-This extreme weather event will allow us to not only examine how wood frog choruses are affected by anthropogenic noise (for example, the large amount of traffic noise that that interfered with some choruses), but also how indirect anthropogenic influences, such as extreme weather events that are predicted to increase in frequency in many global climate change scenarios, will affect chorusing behavior of amphibians.
+Wood frog breeding was unusual both years, as unexpected late-season blizzards in March divided the season in half by several weeks.
+There was some mortality of adults and fertilized eggs in the breeding ponds following the blizzard, although most choruses managed to recover after the weather warmed.
+This extreme weather event provided information on not only examining how wood frog choruses are affected by anthropogenic noise (for example, the large amount of traffic noise that that interfered with some choruses), but also how indirect anthropogenic influences, such as extreme weather events that are predicted to increase in frequency in many global climate change scenarios, affect chorusing behavior of amphibians.